 Passed and implemented in 2005, BAPCPA is the most recent major reform of the U.S. Bankruptcy Code.
 While primarily targeting consumer bankruptcies, BAPCPA also enhances creditor protections in corporate bankruptcies.
 Specifically, BAPCPA improves the recovery of corporate bonds under Chapter 11, which is commonly used by firms seeking to reorganize.
-These enhancements are achieved through three main dimensions.8 debtor may propose a reorganization plan.
+These enhancements are achieved through three main dimensions.10

+First, BAPCPA imposed strict limits on the exclusivity period, during which only the debtor may propose a reorganization plan.
 Previously, courts could extend this period for several years, leading to prolonged delays in bankruptcy proceedings.
 Under BAPCPA, the exclusivity period is capped at 120 days, encouraging faster resolutions and protecting creditors from delays that diminish the value of their claims.